Backflow Information

 Hazard Assessments

-A hazard assessment is a review of a property or water service to identify whether an actual or potential cross-connection could allow contaminants or pollutants to enter the public drinking water system through backflow.
-As part of the assessment, WVWD may review water use, plumbing connections, site conditions, equipment, and existing backflow protection to determine whether additional protection is needed.
+A hazard assessment is a review of a property or water service to identify whether an actual or potential cross-connection could allow contaminants to enter the public drinking water system through backflow.
+As part of this process, Walnut Valley Water District evaluates water use, plumbing connections, equipment, and site conditions to determine whether backflow protection is needed.

-Under the State’s Cross-Connection Control Policy Handbook, public water systems are required to conduct hazard assessments as part of their cross-connection control programs.
-For community water systems, hazard assessments apply throughout the service area, including residential services when hazard conditions may exist.
+Under the State Water Resources Control Board’s Cross-Connection Control Policy Handbook, Walnut Valley Water District is required to conduct hazard assessments throughout its service area, including residential and non-residential properties when hazard conditions may exist.

 Frequently Asked Questions About Backflow